pulumi/docs/content/tutorials/pulumi-deployments-click-to-deploy/index.md

 After you are finished exploring your new stack, you can begin to clean up the resources created.
 In the **Actions** tab, select the **Destroy** option to remove all resources associated with the stack.
 Confirm by clicking the **Delete resources?** confirmation box, then click **Deploy**.
 Pulumi will begin tearing down the resources, and you can track the progress directly in the console.

 If you no longer need the stack itself, you can also delete it.
-In the same **Settings** tab, choose **Delete stack** to remove the stack, including all its deployment history and state files from Pulumi Cloud.
+In the **Settings** tab, choose **Delete stack** to remove the stack, including all its deployment history and state files from Pulumi Cloud.

 ## Cleanup

-To avoid incurring any unwanted charges, clean up the resources you created:
+To clean up, delete any additional resources you created:

-1. Delete the GitHub repository you created.
+1. Delete the GitHub repository created.

 ## Next steps